Plain English Breakdown

 - Special Faculty Permit

-- A permit that allows a person to practice medicine without a regular physician’s certificate, but only within certain educational settings.
+- A permit that allows doctors to teach and practice medicine in academic medical centers without a regular physician’s certificate.

 - National Cancer Institute-designated comprehensive cancer center